-For the third quarter and period of 2023 compared to 2022, there is a decrease in legal fees of \$7,645 which is related to the change of activity in 2022, an increase in accounting and audit fees of \$21,536 and also an increase in fees for business development consultants of \$76,734 which is attributable to our subsidiary Novacium .
+For the last quarter and period of 2023 compared to 2022, there is an increase in legal fees of \$112,254 including the shares-based payments our consultant, an increase in accounting and audit fees of \$29,417 which represents fees relating to requests for tax credits for research and development and an increase in fees for business development consultants of \$37,014 which is attributable to Novacium.

-For the period of 2023, there is a decrease in legal fees of \$115,812 which is due to the shares-based payments of \$164,721 in 2022, approximately \$60,000 comes from our subsidiary Novacium and the difference is related to the change of activity file in 2022.
-An increase in accounting and audit fees of \$5,223.
-The increase in fees for business development consultants of \$132,630 is attributable to our subsidiary Novacium.
+For the year of 2023, there is a decrease in legal fees of \$3,570.
+The increase in accounting and audit fees of \$34,641 which represents fees relating to requests for tax credits for research and development.
+The increase in fees for business development consultants of \$169,655 is attributable to Novacium.